BetterLordWilliam/KeyFinder/README.md

 *If you want more information, feel free to read the documentation that I wrote for this game [here](./KeyFinder%20Design%20Document.pdf).*

+### Adding A Level

+One of the purposes of this project was to successfully implement an object oriented paradigm.
+Being that this was the case, one of my goals was to make the addition of levels easier!
+Let's do that now.

 ## Technologies

 - Java